Passion Flower

 Cultivation Tips

-• Pruning: Prune back in early spring to encourage new growth and maintain shape.
+– Prune heavily in early spring before new growth

 Companion Planting